NFL Replacing Pro Bowl With Flag Football Game, Other Competitions

-NFL replacing Pro Bowl with flag football game, other competitions originally appeared on NBC Sports Chicago
+NFL replacing Pro Bowl with flag football game, other competitions originally appeared on NBC Sports Philadelphia

 Say so long to the Pro Bowl and hello to “The Pro Bowl Games.”